spurin/flask-pdf-accept/README.md

 Flask example with "Accept: application/pdf" HTTP Header ⚗️

-Uses reportlab for PDF generation
+Uses reportlab for PDF generation and flask_accept for ease